dhowe/riscript/README.md

 #### With [p5.js](http://p5js.org/)

-Create a new file on your desktop called 'test.html' and download the latest rita.js from [here](http://rednoise.org/rita/download/rita.min.js), add the following lines, save and drag it into a browser:
+Create a new file on your desktop called 'test.html', add the following lines, save and drag it into a browser:

 ```html
 <html>